selimober/istanbul-coders/_posts/2014-06-05-hazelcast.md

 title: Hazelcast and the future of In Memory Data Grids
 ---

-Bu hafta Talip Ozturk, Google Go ile sensor network’u konulu bir sunum yapacak.
+Bu hafta Talip Ozturk, Hazelcast and the future of In Memory Data Grids konulu bir sunum yapacak.

  Konu basliklari genel olarak: